herrbischoff/trackers/README.md

 dear friend of mine runs the project.
 They were already able to buy hundreds of educational books.
 Sometimes, it takes so little to make a huge impact.
 If you'd like to thank me or support this work, donate.
-Additionally, any current and future sponsoring of my work via GitHub or other channels will flow 100% to the NGO.
+Additionally, any current and future sponsoring of my work via GitHub or other channels will flow one hundred percent to the NGO.